davidegat/GameOfBacteria/README.md

    - They replicate during the game and are killed by antibiotics.

 **2. White cells are antibiotics.
-Administer them by pressing 'Antibiotic':**
+Administer them by pressing 'Antibiotico':**

    - You can treat infection only when it starts causing symptoms.
    - Antibiotics are depleted and must be administered regularly.